Giving together to enhance Mecosta County

 *If a deadline falls on a weekend or holiday, grant applications will be due on the next business day.

 Multiple scholarships are offered each year to high school seniors who live in or attend high school in Mecosta County.
 The online scholarship application is open from October 1 to March 1.
+Students should apply for scholarships with their senior class cohort, not their 13th year.
 Learn more about available scholarships and how to apply here.
 To apply, you will need the following information:

 - Your cumulative GPA, class size, and class rank (class size and rank can be estimated)